tdserviceco/reactJS-inlamning-4/README.md

 ***
 If you get `'cross-env' is not recognized as an internal or external command, operable program or batch file.` then use these commands to "fix" it.
-`rm -rf node_modules && rm package-lock.json && npm cache clear --force`

-then use `npm i && npm start`
+`rm -rf node_modules && rm package-lock.json && npm cache clear --force && npm i && npm start`